triflicacid/triflic-script/README.md

 The assignation operator `=>` assigns a value to a symbol **which is not in the current scope**.
 It assigns the value to the next available binding to that symbol and, if non is found, an error is thrown.

 See the programs in `programs/tests/scope` and compare the two functions.

+## External Modification
+A basic JavaScript API is provided to create custom functions, types, operators etc...

+See `imports/` for examples, notable `matrix.js` which defines a new type - `matrix` - as well as some useful functions.
+It may be imported via `import("<matrix>")`